suji-cloud/suji-cloud/README.md

 - 👋 Hi, I’m @suji-cloud
-- 👀 I’m .currently working as Cloud Support Enginner..
+- 👀 I’m .currently working as Cloud Support Engineer..
 - 🌱 I’m currently learning Cloud & Devops for upskilling..
 - 💞️ I’m looking to collaborate on basic simple projects for learning purpose..
 - 📫 How to reach me sujinetworks08@gmail.com..